karim-alaa/master-clinic-manager/readme.md

 * [Laravel-pdf](https://github.com/vsmoraes/pdf-laravel5.git) - Laravel Packege

 # Android Assistant
-* App have an android assistant that help doctor to write smptoms, diagnosis, disease and treatment with handwriting and manage patient's sessions easily
+* App have an android assistant that help doctor to write symptoms, diagnosis, disease and treatment with handwriting and manage patient's sessions easily